Written by

 Jenny shakes her head and shrugs.

 Fine, I guess.
-He liked who I was pretending to be.
-We're going mountain biking this weekend?
+He liked me.
+Or at least who I pretended to be.
+We're going mountain bike riding this weekend.

 Jenny, you gotta just be yourself.